awsdocs/aws-cdk-guide/doc_source/constructs.md

 ## Construct IDs<a name="constructs_ids"></a>

-Every construct in a CDK app must have an `id` that's unique within the scope in which the construct is defined\.
-The CDK uses IDs to find constructs in the construct hierarchy\.
+Every construct in a AWS CDK app must have an `id` that's unique within the scope in which the construct is defined\.
+The AWS CDK uses IDs to find constructs in the construct hierarchy\.
 It also uses IDs to allocate logical IDs so that AWS CloudFormation can keep track of the generated resources\.

 When a construct is created, its ID is specified as the second initializer argument\.